panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 <font color='red'>...
 Some discussion on the pros and cons of different linux distributions, such as Redhat, CentOS, etc. There are also some packaged CD-ROM for easy installation, e.g. ...</font>

-The demonstration in this chapter is performed on my Macbook Pro (late 2011) with OS X Yosemite (10.10.5)
+The demonstration in this chapter is performed on my Macbook Pro (late 2011) with OS X Yosemite (10.10.5).
+The hardware configuration is listed below:

+-

 ## 1. Installing One Virtual Machine (Node)